 8. Accepting a non-traditional relationship

 Again, a second marriage by definition means most of the ‘firsts’ have been done and then some.
-You’ve both been around the relationship block, possible weathered a few scars from past love affairs and/or marriages.
-Accept that this relationship will have a few quirks.
+You’ve both been around the relationship block, possibly weathered a few scars from past love affairs and/or marriages.
+Accept that this relationship will have a few quirks, it will make it easier to accept being a second wife.

 You’ll have to make room for kids and their schedules, date nights interrupted by babysitters who aren’t available at the last minute, in-laws who already had their own expectations long before you came along, etc.